Maryland Gun Rights for Medical Cannabis Patients

 In 2019, SB97 was approved by the Senate, but not by the House Judiciary Committee.

-Can You Take Your Gun to a Dispensary in Maryland?
+Can You Take Your Gun to a Dispensary in MD?

-Even having a Wear/Carry Handgun Permit (WCHP), there are some places that are off-limits.
-Currently, these include public schools, daycare facilities, state parks, and national forests, as well as rest areas along state highways and state-owned public buildings and property.
+These include public schools, daycare facilities, state parks, national forests, and rest areas along state highways, state-owned public buildings, and property.

 Can You Consume CBD and Own a Gun in Maryland?

-Because CBD is legal, if you have a WCHP, you are legally allowed to consume CBD and own a gun in Maryland.
+Because CBD is legal, if you have a WCHP, you can legally consume CBD and own a gun in Maryland.

 Charles